-CV Sciences sponsors UK Student for Hemp Research
+CV Sciences Sponsors University of Kentucky Student for Hemp Research

 “If you consider a plant that has three potential harvestable components there aren’t too many other crops that we’re growing in Kentucky that can serve that role.
 We have experiments for all three this year.”